msarson/ZipTools-for-Clarion/docs/ZipErrorClass.md

 The `ZipErrorClass` is used by all other classes in the ZIP library to centralize error handling:

-- `CZipClass` delegates error handling to ZipErrorClass
+- `ZipToolsClass` delegates error handling to ZipErrorClass
 - `ZipWorkerClass` uses ZipErrorClass for thread-specific errors
 - `ZipReaderClass` uses ZipErrorClass for extraction errors
 - `ZipWriterClass` uses ZipErrorClass for compression errors